 - Japan Airlines — Tokyo Narita services

-- Virgin Atlantic — uses Terminal 3 for some routes
+- Virgin Atlantic — most long-haul routes

-Terminal 4 — the separate terminal
+Terminal 4 — the separate southern terminal

 Airlines using Terminal 4: